 Stressed about starting college this fall?
 Bring your Pinterest board vision to life with our dorm organizing ideas.
 Oftentimes, your college dorm might be the first opportunity you have to live in a space on your own, meaning it’s the ideal opportunity to experiment with your home design taste and preferences.
+But it also means you have to figure out how to keep the clutter to a minimum.

 1. Use Your Wall Space